AENAC/cc-setup-ubuntu/README.md

 1. Compile in a docker instance, which requires root privilidges, docker, and a build system that *understands it has to invoke docker*.
 That's heavy.
 2. Compile in a `qemu` + `chroot` environment.
 That's also a tad heavy to set up
-3. Cross-Compile all your dependencies, keep them in a save place, and enforce that your compiler / linker look in those places.
+3. Cross-Compile all your dependencies, keep them in a safe place, and enforce that your compiler / linker look in those places.
 This is probably the best, but you may depend on a project that has a ... *strange* build system, meaning you now maintain some branch of those libraries that builds sanely on your system.  if you need to statically link to, say, `openssl`, good luck.
 4. use debian `multiarch` to install local copies of the libraries for your target architecture.
 This *will* pollute your `/lib` directory with multiple copies.

 We're of the opinion that, for most projects, (4) is the best option.